 Social Policy and Society is an international academic journal sponsored by the UK Social Policy Association.
 The journal welcomes stimulating original articles that draw upon contemporary policy-related research and associated developments in the social sciences.
 Each issue contains peer reviewed articles reflecting topical debates and issues within social policy and uniquely, a themed section, edited by a Guest Editor(s).
 Every themed section includes an introductory piece, a set of peer reviewed articles, a selected review of the key literature, plus a guide to key sources in the area.

-Listen to the inaugural Social Policy and Society lecture by Michael Crossely and Stephan Lambert here
+Listen to the inaugural Social Policy and Society lecture by Stephen Crossley and Michael Lambert here

 Listen to the second Social Policy and Society Lecture by Izabela Grabowska here

-The Social Policy Digest is a major online resource providing up-to-date listings of developments across the whole range of social policy issues.
-The Digest is published by Cambridge University Press on behalf of the Social Policy Association.
+The Social Policy Digest was a major online resource providing listings of developments across the whole range of social policy issues between 2002 and 2014.
+The Digest was published by Cambridge University Press on behalf of the Social Policy Association.
 In addition to full coverage of UK developments, the Digest has a new section (December 2010) dealing with pan-European social policy issues.
 The Digest is a freely accessible resource.
 Simply go to The Social Policy Digest page.
 The database of material dates back to 2002 – by the end of 2011 it contained over 33,000 separate items.
-To be notified of Digest updates automatically, simply use one of the news feeds provided (RSS or Atom).